Transnistrian War

 Fighting intensified on 1 March 1992 and, alternating with ad hoc ceasefires, lasted throughout the spring and early summer of 1992 until a ceasefire was declared on 21 July 1992, which has held.
-The conflict is sometimes known as the Moldo-Russian war (Războiul moldo-rus) in Moldova and Romania.
+The conflict is sometimes known as the Moldovan–Russian war (Războiul moldo-rus) in Moldova and Romania.

 Background

 Historical background

 Before the Soviet occupation of Bessarabia and Northern Bukovina and the creation of the Moldavian SSR in 1940, the Bessarabian part of Moldova, i.e. the part situated to the west of the river Dniester (Nistru), was part of Romania (1918–1940).
 The Molotov–Ribbentrop Pact between the Soviet Union and Nazi Germany, which led to the events of 1940, was later denounced by present-day Moldova, which declared it "null and void" in its Declaration of Independence in 1991.
 However, after the breakup of the Soviet Union, the territorial changes resulting from it have remained in place.

 Before the creation of the Moldavian SSR, today's Transnistria was part of the Ukrainian SSR as an autonomous republic called the Moldavian Autonomous Soviet Socialist Republic, with Tiraspol as its capital (1924–1940).
 It represents slightly more than one tenth of Moldova's territory.